 The Bottom Line

-It's important to understand that any agreement you reach and sign is actually with the broker.
-Real estate agreements are always made between the broker and the client, not the agent.
+It's important to understand that any agreement you reach and sign is actually with the broker, not the agent.
 You can generally go to the broker and ask for a replacement agent if you're unhappy with the individual you first selected.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.